beagleterm/beagle-term/README.md

 -----
 * The newest Chrome Release(Ver 23) has a bug while using Chrome.Serial API.
  - We already reported this [issue](http://code.google.com/p/chromium/issues/detail?id=154803)
+ - and fixed it!. if you want to run Beagle Term in Windows, please use the latest dev version (http://download-chromium.appspot.com/

 This application ..
 ----------------------